 One episode in particular clearly emphasises the effects of a patriarchal society, in which Nobita and Shizuoka exchange bodies.
 As a boy, Shizuoka plays baseball and runs about, and fulfils her long-awaited dream of climbing a tree.
 Nobita, in his female form, faces the restrictions he has to face as a woman, and realises how women are deprived of their freedom.

-Spongebob is a scrawny and sensitive guy, and it's such a relief that all the main male characters in the show have been seen crying and displaying various emotions.
+Spongebob is a scrawny and sensitive guy, and it's a relief to see all the main male characters in the show crying and displaying various emotions.

 The main female, squirrel Sandy Cheeks, is a scientist, inventor, and karate master.
 She's the most intelligent character, and the others regularly go to her for help.